Last updated on January 31st, 2019

 Trademark Class 34 covers all tobacco products, as well as most smoking accessories.
 In this way, the products covered by this class can be broken down into the what and the how of tobacco.

 “The What”: Objects Which Contain Tobacco

 Most objects that contain tobacco fall under Trademark Class 34 by default.
 Cigarettes, cigars, chewing tobacco, snuff, and pipe tobacco are all included in this class.

 Class 34 also includes several types of tobacco substitutes, such as electronic cigarettes or other plant-based alternatives.
 The only exception would be substitutes intended for medical use, which would instead fall under Class 5.

 In addition to tobacco products, many different companion products are also included in this class.
 Matches, lighters, ashtrays, cigar holders, cigarette filters, pipes, spittoons, and cigar cutters are all examples of products which fall under this class.

 While somewhat outdated, certain kinds of tobacco containers are also included in this class.
 Snuff boxes, tobacco pouches, cigarette cases, and various pipe accessories all fall under this class as well.

 Trademarks are an important part of marketing your business.
 Wise businesses protect their identifying mark with a trademark to keep other companies from using it.

 If you are considering applying for a trademark with the USPTO, you may want to hire the services of a trademark lawyer.
-An experienced trademark attorney can walk you through the application process.
 A lawyer will be able to make sure that you are filing under the correct class and that you are not infringing on any other trademark in that class.